-- This group performs some or all of the following duties: - Consult with clients to determine the type, style and purpose of renovations or new building construction being considered - Conceptualize and design buildings and develop plans describing design specifications, building materials, costs and construction schedules - Prepare sketches and models for clients - Prepare or supervise the preparation of drawings, specifications and other construction documents for use by contractors and tradespersons - Prepare bidding documents, participate in contract negotiations and award construction contracts - Monitor activities on construction sites to ensure compliance with specifications - Conduct feasibility studies and financial analyses of building projects. - Architects may specialize in a particular type of construction such as residential, commercial, industrial or institutional.
+Job Duties Employment Requirements Employment Requirements This group performs some or all of the following duties: Consult with clients to determine the type, style and purpose of renovations or new building construction being considered Conceptualize and design buildings and A bachelor's degree from an accredited school of architecture or Completion of the syllabus of studies from the Royal Architectural Institute of Canada (RAIC) is required. develop plans describing design specifications, building materials, costs and construction schedules A master's degree in architecture may be required.
+Prepare sketches and models for clients Prepare or supervise the preparation of drawings, specifications and other construction documents for use by contractors and tradespersons Completion of a three-year internship under the supervision of a registered architect is required.
+Completion of the architect Prepare bidding documents, participate in contract negotiations and award registration examination is required. construction contracts Monitor activities on construction sites to ensure compliance with specifications Registration with a provincial regulatory body is required in all provinces and the Northwest Territories.
+Conduct feasibility studies and financial analyses of building projects.
+Architects may specialize in a particular type of construction such as residential, Leadership in Energy and Environmental Design (LEED) certification is offered by the Canada Green commercial, industrial or institutional.